-Possible Signs of Diabetes
+Possible Signs of Cat Diabetes

-- Increased thirst
+- Increased thirst and/or appetite

-- Weakness – especially in rear legs
+- Weakness, especially in the hind legs

 Diagnosing Diabetes in Cats

-Diabetes Treatment Options
+Cat Diabetes Treatment Options

 Tackling Your Cat’s Diabetes With PetPlace